BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 ## Events

-The `x/evm` module emits the Cosmos SDK events after a state execution.
+The `x/evm` module emits the Butane SDK events after a state execution.
 The EVM module emits events of the relevant transaction fields, as well as the transaction logs (ethereum events).

 ### MsgEthereumTx